Facebook Instagram Pinterest Snapchat TikTok Tumblr Vimeo X YouTube

 2. Check All Your Equipment

-Check the tri-suit, the helmet, and the shoes.
+Check the trifunction suit, helmet, and shoes

-Perform a complete maintenance of the bike
+Perform a complete bike maintenance

 • the brakes